| (ARA) - We all know home improvement is a hot trend. But did you know that

 woodworkers to gain a level of comfort with power tools before making a purchase.

+A list of woodworking schools is available at www.woodworkersjournal.com/ezine.schools.cfm.
 Search the Web - There are a number of Web sites that can provide a wealth

 of information to woodworkers of all skill levels.
 One site in particular, womeninwoodworking.com,